OpenDSA/OpenDSA/RST/source/Development/IntroDSA.rst

 to goal (1).
 These are primarily concerns of the discipline of Software Engineering.
-Rather, we will mostly focus on issues relating to goal (2).
+Rather, we mostly focus on issues relating to goal (2).

 How do we measure efficiency?
-Our method for evaluating the efficiency of an algorithm or computer program is called :dfn:`asymptotic analysis` Asymptotic analysis also allows you to measure the inherent difficulty of a problem.
+Our method for evaluating the efficiency of an algorithm or computer program is called :term:`asymptotic analysis`.
+Asymptotic analysis also gives a way to define the inherent difficulty of a problem.
-The remaining chapters use asymptotic analysis techniques to estimate the time cost for every algorithm presented.
+Throughout the course we use asymptotic analysis techniques to estimate the time cost for every algorithm presented.
 This allows you to see how each algorithm compares to other algorithms for solving the same problem in terms of its efficiency.